aplteam/MarkAPL/MarkAPL_CheatSheet.md

 ~~~

-Note that before and after such a header a blank line is required.
+Note that before and after such a header a **blank line is required**.

 ## APL Code